The-Osint-Toolbox/Image-Research-OSINT/README.md

 # Reverse-Image-OSINT
-<p>On this page you will find links to useful image search websites.</p>
+<p>On this page you will find links to useful image search websites.
+Please remember that you are loading images to 3rd party websites and these images maybe sensitive</p>
 <ul>
 <br>
 Reverse Image Search